project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_org_add_user.md

     }

-#### Request Body : User is already associated with an organisation and we want to add/remove some for the associated roles. in this request whatever roles is passed ,will be applied to that user,means exisitng roles will be override.
+#### Request Body
+**Note:** The following sample request should be used when the user is already associated with an organisation and the user's associated roles need to be added or removed.
+The roles that are passed will be applied to the user.
+All exisitng roles of the user will be overridden.

     curl -X POST \
     https://staging.open-sunbird.org/api/org/v1/role/assign \